josephspurrier/surfstack-templating/README.md

 <?php elseif (is_string($items)): ?>
   Items is a string, should be an array.
 <?php else: ?>
-  No item has been found..
+  No item has been found.
 <?php endif; ?>

 <?php for ($i = 0; $i < 10; $i++): ?>